Ania-chan/GoT-API/readme.md

 ## Acknowledgments

-I used Game of Thrones characters data from this repository:
+I used Game of Thrones character data from this repository:
 [`jeffreylancaster/game-of-thrones`](https://github.com/jeffreylancaster/game-of-thrones)

 ## License